APSA & UNESCO host French premiere screening of The Idol

 Chairman of the Asia Pacific Screen Awards and its Academy, Mr Michael Hawkins said “APSA and its Academy warmly respects our ten-year relationship with UNESCO.
 UNESCO supports APSA’s mission to bring a global audience to the films of Asia Pacific and honour their role in the preservation of culture through the organisation’s patronage of APSA Cultural Diversity Award, It is with great pleasure that we together champion The Idol at its French premiere screening to a capacity audience in UNESCO’s headquarters.”

 The Idol Director/writer Hany Abu-Assad said “I want to thank UNESCO for this screening.
-UNESCO plays a major role in defending culture that is threatened by extinction, and has protected and spread invisible stories throughout the decades.
+UNESCO plays a major role in defending a culture that is threatened by extinction and has protected and spread invisible stories throughout the decades.
 Their collaboration with the Asia Pacific Screen Awards is a witness to their resilient effort.

 I want to thank the Asia Pacific Screen Awards for supporting me through the years and being a true friend that values the effort of bringing light to unlit places.
 I made The Idol as an homage to Gaza which has been under occupation for more than 60 years and yet has never given up the hope of being free one day.
 Gaza is an incredible place on earth where people have never failed to find a smile in tragedy.